 - Return requirement: At a minimum, keep pace with inflation so the fund does not lose its spending power.

 This analysis shows that we want our money to be available at short notice (in the order of a few days) and it should all be there!
 At the same time, this pot of money is not required to attain the maximum returns possible.
+We therefore need to find the best way to invest money and keep it liquid.

 This means that at the most basic level, an emergency fund covering up to 3 months of expenses should almost always be invested in a cash or cash-like product such as money-market funds.
 Once we have that covered, we could potentially examine other avenues such as investing in alternative assets like short to medium-term treasury funds or in precious metals.